jokelbaf/hanime/README.md

 pnpm start
 ```

-After that, you can open your browser and go to [http://localhost:3000](http://localhost:3000) to see the documentation.
-Any changes you make to the documentation files will be automatically reflected in the browser.
+After that, you can view it in your browser at [http://localhost:3000](http://localhost:3000).
+Any changes made to the documentation files will be automatically reflected in the browser.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+The project is licensed under the [MIT License](LICENSE).